Homemade Cheddar Bay Biscuits are loaded with cheddar cheese, butter and garlic. All baked to perfection in this light and airy biscuit!

 - Divide the dough into 6 portions, shape each one into a disk and arrange them on a parchment lined baking sheet 2 inches apart.

-- Store at room temperature for up 3 days in an air-tight container.
+- To Store: Keep at room temperature for up 3 days in an air-tight container.

-- Biscuits can be reheated in the microwave for 20 seconds or in the oven at 350 degrees for 5-6 minutes.
+- To Reheat: Cook in the microwave for 20 seconds or in the oven at 350°F for 5-6 minutes.